 Weimar Institute maintains a strong emphasis in religion coursework inside of the General Education requirements; students are required to take 12 semester credits of religion courses.
-By taking an additional 8 credits of Religion classes (6 must be upper division), students can minor in Religion.
+By taking an additional 8 credits of Religion classes aside from those obtained from G.E.
+(6 must be upper division), students can minor in Religion.
 NOTE: A Religion minor CANNOT be taken with a Religion major.